bernardotonin/pycine-back/README.md

 # PyCine Backend

 Pycine is a fictional app for learning API Concepts, it has a list of movies, users, and favorite movies.
 This project is part of the IFPR's Web Development IV Class.
+This is the back-end of the application, for the front-end go to: **[Pycine-front](https://github.com/bernardotonin/pycine-front)**

 ## Technologies Used